-The de Havilland Canada DHC-1 Chipmunk is a two-seat, single-engined trainer aircraft manufactured by De Havilland Canada.
-The company intended to develop a successor training aircraft to replace the Tiger Moth in the related market.
-The Chipmunk was the first post-war project De Havilland pursued after the Second World War, with great focus on creating a contemporary aircraft, dedicated for pilot training.
-Wsiewolod Jakimiuk designed a cantilever monoplane with an enclosed cockpit and significant aerodynamic features to aid the Chipmunk’s performance and controllability.
-These included strakes fitted along the leading edges of the wing, while the aircraft was powered by a De Havilland Gipsy Major 1C, later replaced with a De Havilland Gipsy Major 8.
-The DHC-1 Chipmunk was first flown in 1946, then introduced at the end of the same year.
+The De Havilland Canada DHC-1 Chipmunk is a two-seat, single-engined trainer aircraft crafted by De Havilland Canada.
+The company’s objective was to develop a successor training aircraft to replace the Tiger Moth in the relevant market.
+The Chipmunk marked De Havilland’s first post-war project after World War II, emphasizing the creation of a contemporary aircraft dedicated to pilot training.
+Designed by Wsiewolod Jakimiuk, the Chipmunk featured a cantilever monoplane with an enclosed cockpit and notable aerodynamic enhancements to enhance performance and controllability.
+These included strakes along the leading edges of the wing, while the aircraft was initially powered by a De Havilland Gipsy Major 1C, later upgraded to a De Havilland Gipsy Major 8.
+The DHC-1 Chipmunk took its maiden flight in 1946 and was introduced at the year’s end.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the De Havilland DHC-1 Chipmunk aircrafts.
+Red Box is delighted to present an extensive range of ground power equipment tailored for this aircraft, encompassing tugs, ground power units, start power units and more, precisely meeting the needs of De Havilland DHC-1 Chipmunk aircraft.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 701D tug, and the RBPS25 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries.
-We also offer a combination of start and continuous power in one unit for the De Havilland DHC-1 Chipmunk aircrafts in our TC3000 range.
+This selection features the 701D tug, and the RBPS25 continuous power unit.
+The RBPS25 unit is well-suited for diagnostic tasks, pre-flight checks, or continuous powering of equipment during operations, all without depleting the onboard aircraft batteries.
+Additionally, we provide a combination of start and continuous power in a single unit for the De Havilland DHC-1 Chipmunk aircraft in our TC3000 range.